Clifra-Jones/MyZabbixTemplates/README.md

 ### Windows by Zabbix Agent

 This is a modified version of the Windows by ZAbbix Agent template we have modified for our use.

+### Additional Event Log Items

+This is a custom template we use to monitor specific events.
+You can clone the items and create ones for your specific needs.
+Then clone the triggers for your needs.
+Once customized you can delete the original items.